Augusto Pinochet: Military career

 In September 1937, Pinochet was assigned to the "Chacabuco" Regiment, in Concepción.
 Two years later, in 1939, then with the rank of Sub-lieutenant, he moved to the "Maipo" Regiment, garrisoned in Valparaíso.
 He returned to Infantry School in 1940.
-On 30 January 1943, Pinochet married Lucía Hiriart Rodríguez, with whom he had five children: Inés Lucía, María Verónica, Jacqueline Marie, Augusto Osvaldo and Marco Antonio.

 By late 1945, Pinochet had been assigned to the "Carampangue" Regiment in the northern city of Iquique.
 Three years later, he entered the Chilean War Academy but had to postpone his studies because, being the youngest officer, he had to carry out a service mission in the coal zone of Lota.
-In 1948, Pinochet was initiated in the regular Masonic Lodge Victoria n°15 of San Bernardo, affiliated to the Grand Lodge of Chile.
-He received the Scottish Rite degree of companion, but he is thought not to have ever become a Grand Master.

-The following year he returned to his studies in the academy, and after obtaining the title of Officer Chief of Staff, in 1951, he returned to teach at the Military School.
-At the same time, he worked as a teachers' aide at the War Academy, giving military geography and geopolitics classes.
+The following year, Pinochet returned to his studies in the academy.
+After obtaining the title of Officer Chief of Staff, in 1951, he returned to teach at the Military School.
+At the same time, he worked as a teachers' aide at the War Academy, assisting with military geography and geopolitics classes.
 He was also the editor of the institutional magazine Cien Águilas ('One Hundred Eagles').
 At the beginning of 1953, with the rank of major, he was sent for two years to the "Rancagua" Regiment in Arica.
 While there, he was appointed professor of the Chilean War Academy, and returned to Santiago to take up his new position.